-To ask Her Majesty’s Government what progress they have made in ensuring that more pupils study modern languages in primary and secondary schools.
+To ask Her Majesty’s Government what proposals they have for the teaching of modern languages in primary schools.

 My Lords, I beg leave to ask the Question standing in my name on the Order Paper, and I declare an interest as chair of the All-Party Parliamentary Group on Modern Languages.